 The Caixin China General Services PMI increased to a four-month high of 56.3 in April 2021 from 54.3 in the prior month, amid the successful containment of COVID-19 and a further improvement in demand.
 New orders expanded at the fastest rate since last November on the back of a renewed upturn in export work; while employment rose further, with the rate of growth the fastest in five months.
 Prices gauges, meantime, remained at a high level and inflationary pressure heightened, as input cost rose faster due to increased staff and raw materials costs.
 Output charged also went up, though to a lesser extent than that seen for input costs.
 Looking ahead, confidence remained historically sharp, despite the level of positive sentiment slipped slightly from March's eight-year record. source: Markit Economics

-Services PMI in China averaged 52.14 points from 2012 until 2020, reaching an all time high of 58.40 points in June of 2020 and a record low of 26.50 points in February of 2020.
+Services PMI in China averaged 52.31 points from 2012 until 2021, reaching an all time high of 58.40 points in June of 2020 and a record low of 26.50 points in February of 2020.
 This page provides the latest reported value for - China Services PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-China Services PMI - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020.
+China Services PMI - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.